XMPPwocky/LessGibus/LessGibus/bore/ReadMe.txt

     similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

+core.cpp
+    This is the main DLL source file.

 /////////////////////////////////////////////////////////////////////////////
+Other standard files:

 StdAfx.h, StdAfx.cpp
     These files are used to build a precompiled header (PCH) file